 At times, the teacher may feel that it is necessary to keep some students after school is dismissed for the day.
 When this is the case, the teacher should adhere to the following procedure:

-If the student is to stay beyond 3:40 p.m. the teacher will notify the parents or guardian by some means.
+If the student is to stay beyond 3:40 p.m., the teacher will notify the parents or guardian by some means.
 The teacher or student will either call the parent or guardian to make the notification.
 If contact cannot be made a written statement will be sent home for the parents signature notifying them of their child’s ASD and returned the next day.
 The child will then serve the ASD the next day.
 The ASD teacher will remain with their students during the time the student must remain after school.
 After School Detention will run from 3:40 pm until 4:10 p.m.

 IN-SCHOOL SUSPENSIONS

 The ISS program is an alternative to the removal of the student from the school setting.
-ISS may be used to discipline students who exhibit behavioral problems, and violate classroom and school rules.
+ISS may be used to discipline students who exhibit behavioral problems and violate classroom and school rules.
 (Including certain unexcused absences.)

 Under the ISS plan, students are provided the opportunity to continue their school work.
 Full credit will be given for regular assignments and full credit for tests in ISS, but all work is required to be completed at the end of ISS and turned in.
 While in ISS, the student loses privileges to mingle and socialize with the student body.
-The following procedures for a student when placed in ISS are;
+The following procedures for a student when placed in ISS are:

 The parents will be notified of the infraction and the In-School Suspension.